michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw4.md

 Report the most likely tag sequences for these 2 sentences.

-# 2. Fine-tune a BERT-based NER model
+# 2. Fine-tune BERT-based NER models
 In this section, you will fine-tune multiple pretrained BERT-based models on Spanish NER data.
 Specifically, you will fine-tune at least one model pretrained on masked language modeling (MLM) on Spanish data, and at least one model pretrained on NER in a language other than Spanish.

 Copy this [skeleton Colab notebook](https://colab.research.google.com/drive/1rCwqpIMOjqiLPGoS5U0kHmSXfi0d3Xmb?usp=sharing) and fill in the places that are specified.